 While we stopped this charter business, we are still in good contact with one of the boats that worked with us.
 This boat is quite unique as it is a traditional Malay wooden junk schooner of almost 100 feet and the only one of her kind for charter in Malaysia.
 The builder/owner/skipper of this boat had a very similar boat built in the 80ies and sailed it round the world.
 This Malaysian boat is built in an archaic technique with wooden dowels and caulking bark.
 The art of building these boats is rapidly dying out and very few masters are still alive and practise this skill in Kuala Terengganu on the east coast of Peninsular Malaysia.

-Now, end of March 2020, the boat is sitting on its mooring in Kuah the main town of Langkawi, near the ferry terminal.
-The hotel it was working for is closed as all hotels in Malaysia.
-The country is in lock down mode to fight the Corona pandemic.
+Now, June 2021, the boat is sitting on its mooring in Kuah the main town of Langkawi, near the ferry terminal.
+The country is still in lock down mode to fight the Corona pandemic.
+The borders are closed and cross border travel is not possible.

 When the boat was still chartering, the skipper was always looking forward to share his knowledge with one or two helpers and teach them how to run and maintain a classic wooden boat in return for their help.
 No sailing skills were required but a will to help and an ability and a liking for manual tasks.
 Carpenters, mechanics and electricians or other trained craftsmen are always welcome.
 The skipper will be delighted having you.